pip-services/pip-services-docs/content/en/python/elasticsearch/log/elasticsearch_logger.md

 #### is_open
-Checks if the component is opened.
+Checks if the component is open.

 > is_open(): bool

-- **returns**: bool - True if the component has been opened and False otherwise.
+- **returns**: bool - True if the component is open and False otherwise.

 #### open